landscape-ecohydrology/landscape-ecohydrology.github.io/Opportunities/README.md

 Depending on the current needs of the group, tasks will be in support of the current research activities and can be on or more of the following: literature review, data processing, data visualization, running models/code, exploratory data analysis, etc. Some familiarity with a computational language (R, Python, MATLAB, etc.) is recommended, but further guidance will be provided.

-Students wishing to develop their research skills further and/or enter the Distinguished Majors Program should contact Dr. Cheng early in advance to discuss possible research projects.
+Students wishing to continue their work into a student thesis or enter the Distinguished Majors Program are highly encouraged and should contact Dr. Cheng early in advance to discuss possible research projects.